-Event-Driven Architectures, Microservices, and Kafka Streaming
+Event-Driven Systems, Microservices, and Kafka Streaming

 Many forces affect software today: larger datasets, geographical disparities, complex company structures, and the growing need to be fast and nimble in the face of change.